 On the left is the core vocabulary that you might see when you originally set up a vocabulary.
 To the right is an example of a core vocabulary that I set up for a student.

 - I have “hidden” many of the words to help in the early learning process.

 - If you look at the verbs, you will see that I have taken out is, were, and have.
-Most of the students and children that I set up vocabularies for, do not have the language or understanding for these words.
-Now, they may be added in down the road, but in early vocabulary, I want functional words!
+Most of the students and children I set up vocabularies for do not have the language or understanding for these words.
+Now, they may be added in down the road, but I want functional words in early vocabulary!

-- I ensure that the starter vocabulary screens aren’t too busy, but also are expandable!
-It’s important to start with some buttons and some folders.
+- I ensure that the starter vocabulary screens aren’t too busy but also are expandable!
+It’s essential to start with some buttons and some folders.
 We don’t want to have just buttons and single words!
 Using folders can help to increase knowledge and understanding of categorization.